orbit-mvi/orbit-mvi/README.md

 ## What is Orbit

-Orbit is a Redux/MVI-like library - but without the baggage!
+Orbit is a Redux/MVI-like library - but without the baggage.
 It's so simple we think of it as MVVM+.

 - Simple, type-safe, coroutine-style, extensible API
 - Multiplatform, targetting Android and iOS (iOS support is in alpha and being actively worked on)
-- Full support for Kotlin Coroutines (it's built on top of them after all!)
+- Full support for Kotlin Coroutines (it's built on top of them after all)
 - Lifecycle-safe collection of infinite flows
-- ViewModel support, along with SavedState!
+- ViewModel support, along with SavedState
 - Optional, simple unit test library
 - Built-in espresso idling resource support
 - Compatible with [RxJava](https://orbit-mvi.org/Core/rxjava), [LiveData](https://orbit-mvi.org/Core/livedata.md)